Glossary - Disability Support Program

 This support option allows for placement in an approved, private family home, where support and supervision is provided for up to two individuals with disabilities who are unrelated to the support provider.
 People in this program receive support with basic routine-care activities such as dressing, eating, bathing, and routine home and community activities.

-The process is used to determine eligibility and the type of residential support, which is required by an adult with a disability applying for admission to the Services for Persons with Disabilities Program.
+The process is used to determine eligibility and the type of residential support, which is required by an adult with a disability applying for admission to the Disability Support Program Program.

 Community-Based Homes refer to residences, which offer programs designed to meet the support needs of individuals with disabilities.
 The intent of the programs offered is to enhance each resident’s potential to live, work, and socialize in the least restrictive, most integrative circumstances available in the community.